HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - I don't want heaven if it going to arrive into my life, if that heaven does not contain your soul - ramayana

 - Don't compare with others like if you driving alto and someone land rover crosses you then you don't give that much importance.

+- Young bright minds ready to snipe every job opportunity that comes their way.

 - Consciousness and time are worlds biggest mysteries.